juraj80/mongoDB_basic_syntax/README.md

 `man ssh-keygen
 `
-it will give us all the parameters
+It will give us all the parameters

 `ssh-keygen -t rsa -b 2048
 `
-when we want to upload a public key, we can just copy the text from .pub file
+When we want to upload a public key, we can just copy the text from .pub file

 `more publickey.pub
 `

-connect to remote root:
+Try connection to the remote root:
 `
 ssh root@ip_of_remote_server
  `